Detect Any Shadow: Segment Anything for Video Shadow Detection: Approach

 \subsection{Long Short-Term Network}

 The long short-term network consists of an image encoder, several long short-term attention blocks, and a mask decoder.
-The core of the long short-term network is the long short-term attention block.
-Similar to AOT~\cite{yang2021associating}, we combine self-attention mechanism with long short-term attention to better learn the correlation between previous frames and the current frame.
-Firstly, the network learns the features of shadows within the current frame through a self-attention layer.
+We apply a lightweight backbone MobileNetV2~\cite{sandler2018mobilenetv2} as the image encoder to extract features and FPN~\cite{lin2017feature} as mask decoder.
+The MobileNetV2~\cite{sandler2018mobilenetv2} is employed to extract features from the input images, which are subsequently fed into the long short-term attention block (LSAB).
+LSAB is similar to the long-term and short-term attention in AOT~\cite{yang2021associating} that we combine the self-attention mechanism with long short-term attention to better learn the correlation between previous frames and the current frame.
+Firstly, the long short-term attention block learns the features of shadows within the current frame through a self-attention layer.
 Then, long-term and short-term attention are performed to establish spatial object correlations and temporal object continuity.
-Finally, the aggregated features are output through two layers of MLP with GroupNorm~\cite{hendrycks2016gaussian} inserted in the middle to obtain the optimized features.
-In addition, we have a memory bank which is updated after processing each frame of the video, so as to serve the predicting of subsequent frames.
+Finally, the aggregated features are output through two-layer MLP with GroupNorm~\cite{hendrycks2016gaussian} inserted in the middle to obtain the optimized features, which are fed into the FPN~\cite{lin2017feature} decoder to obtain the shadow mask.
+In addition, after processing current frame in the video, we update the key-value pairs using the current frame features and the predicted mask so as to serve the prediction of subsequent frames.